Optical telegraph: Other regions

 Once it had proved its success in France, the optical telegraph was imitated in many other countries, especially after it was used by Napoleon to coordinate his empire and army.
 In most of these countries, the postal authorities operated the semaphore lines.
 Many national services adopted signalling systems different from the Chappe system.
 For example, the UK and Sweden adopted systems of shuttered panels (in contradiction to the Chappe brothers' contention that angled rods are more visible).
 In some cases, new systems were adopted because they were thought to be improvements.
 But many countries pursued their own, often inferior, designs for reasons of national pride or not wanting to copy from rivals and enemies.

 In 1801, the Danish post office installed a semaphore line across the Great Belt strait, Storebæltstelegrafen, between islands Funen and Zealand with stations at Nyborg on Funen, on the small island Sprogø in the middle of the strait, and at Korsør on Zealand.
 It was in use until 1865.

-In the Kingdom of Prussia, Frederick William III ordered the construction of an experimental line in 1819, but due to the procrastination of defence minister Karl von Hake, nothing happened until 1830 when a short three-station line between Berlin and Potsdam was built.
+In the Kingdom of Prussia, Frederick William III ordered the construction of an experimental line in 1819, but due to opposition from the defence minister Karl von Hake, nothing happened until 1830 when a short three-station line between Berlin and Potsdam was built.
 The design was based on the Swedish telegraph with the number of shutters increased to twelve.
 Postrat Carl Pistor proposed instead a semaphore system based on Watson's design in England.
 An operational line of this design running Berlin-Magdeburg-Dortmund-Köln-Bonn-Koblenz was completed in 1833.
 The line employed about 200 people, comparable to Sweden, but no network ever developed and no more official lines were built.
 The line was decommissioned in 1849 in favour of an electrical line.

 Although there were no more government sponsored official lines, there was some private enterprise.
 Johann Ludwig Schmidt opened a commercial line from Hamburg to Cuxhaven in 1837.
 In 1847, Schmidt opened a second line from Bremen to Bremerhaven.
 These lines were used for reporting the arrival of commercial ships.
 The two lines were later linked with three additional stations to create possibly the only private telegraph network in the optical telegraph era.
 The telegraph inspector for this network was Friedrich Clemens Gerke, who would later move to the Hamburg-Cuxhaven electrical telegraph line and develop what became the International Morse Code.
 The Hamburg line went out of use in 1850, and the Bremen line in 1852.

 In Russia, Tsar Nicolas I inaugurated a line between Moscow and Warsaw of 1200 km length in 1833; it needed 220 stations staffed by 1,320 operators.
 The stations were noted to be unused and decaying in 1859, so the line was probably abandoned long before this.